Ahmed-Abdlhameed/Git-Github/README.md

-# Summary Of Git & Github Topics, Commands & Notes:
+# Summary of Git & Github Topics, Commands & Notes:

 This repository contains a collection of topics, commands & notes to enhance understanding of Git and GitHub.

 ---

-## Table Of Contents
+## Contents Table

 1. [Git Diagram](#git-diagram)
 2. [Git Commands](#git-commands)